billbuchanan/csn09112/week13_test02/README.md

 <img src="https://github.com/billbuchanan/csn09112/blob/master/zadditional/top_csn09112.png"/>
-# CSN09112 - Network Security and Cryptography</h1>
+## CSN09112 - Network Security and Cryptography
 This page defines the contents of Test 2.

-Test date:Friday, 7 December 2018.
-Book time slot [here].
+Test date: Monday 2 December 2018.
+This test is worth 25% of the overall mark on the module.

 ## Test 2 (lectures)